-If you are concerned with abdominal fat, loose muscles and sagging skin, the Eden Institute can help you with a Tummy Tuck procedure, which reduces excess fat and skin, while tightening and flattening the anterior abdominal wall.
+If you are concerned with abdominal fat, loose muscles and sagging skin, the Eden Institute can help you with a full Tummy Tuck procedure, which reduces excess fat and skin, while tightening and flattening the anterior abdominal wall.

 Following surgery, you will wear a compression bandage, and you may have temporary tubes in place to drain excess fluids and minimise swelling.
-Most people can return to work 1 to 2 weeks after Tummy Tuck Surgery, but strenuous activity is best avoided for up to 2 months.
+Most people can return to work 2 weeks after Tummy Tuck Surgery, but strenuous activity is best avoided for up to 2 months.
 Results will be noticeable immediately after surgery, but more so after swelling and bruising have gone down.
 While you will have a noticeable scar, this will be hidden beneath your underwear.
 Scars also improve over in the weeks following your Tummy Tuck Procedure.

 It is important to make sure you are well informed before choosing a plastic surgeon.
 Specialist plastic surgery qualifications are imperative in the decision-making process, and choosing the right plastic surgeon will help you to feel more relaxed and confident about your impending surgery.
 It is your body after all.